rapidsai/cudf/README.md

 ## Install cuDF

-### Conda
+#### Conda

+It is easy to install cuDF using conda.
 You can get a minimal conda installation with [Miniconda](https://conda.io/miniconda.html) or get the full installation with [Anaconda](https://www.anaconda.com/download).

-You can install and update cuDF using the conda command:
+Install and update cuDF using the conda command:

 ```bash
 conda install -c nvidia -c rapidsai -c numba -c conda-forge -c defaults cudf=0.3.0